salrashid123/gce_metadata_server/README.md

  You can also run this as a service inside a kubernetes cluster and allow any other pod virtual access to GCP metadata server without even running in GCP.

+ The metadata server supports additional endpoints that simulate other instance attributes normally only visible inside a GCE instance like `instance_id`, `disks`, `network-interfaces` and so on.

 See